 However Rome’s occupation of Judea brought new technologies to the people of Judea -like the written word for more people, as well as libraries, and the ability to deliver letters across vast distances.
 Thus a new group, in-part reminiscent of Hellenistic mystery cults and in-part inspired by Jewish messianism, arose and took hold.
-Various writings of Jesus were documented approximately one generation or two after his death and the crux of the message (or “good news”) in the Gospels is that Jesus is superior to other divine claimants because he overcomes death (Jesus’s death can be read as an inversion of the death of Socrates found in the classical writings of Plato and Xenophon).
-The Christian theological narrative continues the eschatology from the book of Isaiah, by declaring that Jesus will one day return to earth again in a stunning apocalyptic prophecy.
+Various writings of Jesus were documented approximately one generation or two after his death and the crux of the message (or “good news”) in the Gospels is that Jesus is superior to other divine claimants because he overcame corporeal death (Jesus’s death can be read as an inversion of the death of Socrates found in the classical writings of Plato and Xenophon).
+The Christian theological narrative continues the eschatology from the book of Isaiah, by declaring that Jesus will one day return to earth in stunning apocalyptic imagery.

 Like most divine writings that have come down to us from antiquity, the early Christian texts must be approached with a certain degree of respect for the sacred.
 Their origins are mysterious, and the teaching still eludes us.
 Clement, the mysterious early father of Christianity who is rumored to have been a follower of Peter, referenced several “words of Jesus” that were written down and certain letters by Paul.
 Clement is today considered one of the apostolic fathers of the church along with Polycarp and Ignatius -both rumored to be followers of John the Apostle.
 At this time there were varying written accounts of Jesus likely available – a “Sayings Gospel” and a “Signs Gospel” which formed the basis of the narratives for the canonical gospels.